Om Beach Gokarna, best place to visit

 Where to stay in Gokarna?

-If you look at the map of Gokarna, it’s a little confusing to know the best place to stay.
-It’s basically split into three sections: the centre of Gokarna Town, the huge stretch of Gokarna Beach, and Om Beach.
+Gokarna is split into three parts: the centre of Gokarna Town, the huge stretch of Gokarna Beach, and Om Beach.

-The centre of Gokarna is not really a place you’d want to stay.
-It’s a cool place to visit for a few hours, but then you’ll want to leave because of the crowds.
+The centre of Gokarna is not really a place you’d want to stay; visiting for a few hours is cool, but then you’ll want to leave because of the crowds, especially during any celebrations or holidays.

 Best hostel in Gokarna